darrenwaters/strava/README.md

 Progress!

-## BIG PROBLEM NUMBER 3
+##  PROBLEM NUMBER 3

 So I've built some pivot tables to analyse my data by day of the week, and by year.
-And I realised something... there's a lot of missing data.
-A quick investigation into why my 2015 data looked so thin and it became obvious: I wasn't really using Strave for a period of time in 2015.
+And I spotted something... there's a lot of missing data.
+A quick investigation into why my 2015 data looked so thin and it became obvious: I wasn't  using Strav for a period of time in 2015.
 So where was it?

+It was in a different cloud activity tracker called TomTom Sports.
+The good news is that I'm able to export my missing runs, and able to import them into Strava.
+The bad news is Strava only allows only one bulk download of activity data per week.

+So.... what can I do?

+I'm trying to convert these .gpx files (common format for GPS-based activities) into .CSV files.
+And at that point I can try and manually add this data into my master spreadsheet.
+But I know that's going to have issues around whether the fields are the same.

+##  PROBLEM NUMBER 4

+As I feared the tool I'm using doesn't preserve the data I need - date, distance, time elapsed etc - and instead picks metadata I don't really want.
+So what to do?
+More investigaton I feel.